bridgecrewio/checkov/docs/6. Contribution/Contribute New Terraform Provider.md

 __all__ = [basename(f)[:-3] for f in modules if isfile(f) and not f.endswith('__init__.py')]
 ```

-### Include the Provider checks
+### Include the Provider Checks

-Update **checkov/terraform/checks/provider/__init__.py** with "from checkov.terraform.checks.provider.linode import *" making it:
+Update `checkov/terraform/checks/provider/__init__.py` with `from checkov.terraform.checks.provider.linode import *`, making it:

 ```python
 from checkov.terraform.checks.provider.aws import *
 from checkov.terraform.checks.provider.linode import *
 ```

-So there you have it, 2 new checks, one for the provider, one for your resource and a newly supported Terraform Provider.
+So there you have it!
+Two new checks—one for your resource and a newly supported Terraform Provider.